 What You Should Know Before Trying

 When attempting the $20 Trick, you should not try it without some due diligence.
-You need to know two things:
+You need to know a few things:

 - What kind of room did you book?